AnyChart/docs.anychart.com/Maps/Seat_Maps/Seat_Map.md

 ## Preparing an SVG Image

-To create a Seat Map with AnyMap, you need an SVG image formatted in a specific way.
+To create a seat map with AnyMap, you need an SVG image formatted in a specific way.
 Read the [Custom SVG Maps](Custom_SVG_Maps) article to learn how an existing SVG image can be loaded, and how it should be formatted.

 If you need to create your own SVG picture in a graphic editor, study the [Preparing SVG Image](Preparing_SVG_Image) article.